Now taking consultations for surgery in 2026

 Uses Implants?
 No Yes

-Ideal For Women with sagging breasts Women seeking larger breasts
+Ideal For Women with breast ptosis Women seeking larger breasts

 Scarring Yes, around the areola and/or vertical incision Minimal, usually under the breast fold